fishing/fishing.github.com/line.md

 bit of stretch to it which can help in some kinds of fishing (provides shock absorption for hard-hitting strikes).
 Unfortunately since mono is water permeable, it can weaken over time.
 So don't leave the same mono line on for spool for too long, and dry off your reels when they get wet!

 <img alt="Mono Line" src="./img/mono_line.jpg" height="200">

+### Copolymer Line

+Copolymer is a less-popular kind of line, probably because it has similar characteristics to mono but is more expensive on account of slight upgrades in the areas of shock absorption, memory (it has low memory), an abrasion resistance.
+It's unfortunately more visible than mono as well, which isn't a great tradeoff.

 ### Fluorocarbon (Fluoro Line)